Photo copyright Lilly Pulitzer, Howell Conant

 I’m not sure what “zingo” is, but that is how Lilly Pulitzer described the wild success of her tropical print dresses.
 As you have probably already heard, Pulitzer died yesterday at the age of 81.

-In 1957, Lilly Pulitzer was a rich but bored housewife.
+In 1957, Lilly Pulitzer was a rich Palm Beach housewife.
 A breakdown of sorts led her to New York, fleeing her life in Palm Beach, Florida.
 Her doctor suggested she find something to do, and that she did.
 She returned to Florida, and a couple of years later she and a friend started a fruit juice stand.

 She and her dressmaker designed the original little cotton print shift dress to hide the stains the women acquired working in the fruit juice stand.
 Before long, people were asking about the dress, so Pulitzer began selling the dresses at the stand.
 At first there were two designs – the basic sleeveless shift, and the shift with short sleeves.